 Certain people with depressive disorder, especially bipolar depression (manic depression), seem to have an inherited vulnerability to this condition.

+Depressive disorders are a huge public health problem, due to its affecting millions of people.
 Facts about depression include that approximately 10% of adults, up to 8% of teens, and 2% of preteen children experience some kind of depressive disorder.
 Postpartum depression is the most common mental health disorder to afflict women after childbirth.

 The statistics on the costs due to depression in the United States include huge amounts of direct costs, which are for treatment, and indirect costs, such as lost productivity and absenteeism from work or school.

 Adolescents who suffer from depression are at risk for developing and maintaining obesity.